agastyasridharan/introspection/README.md

 ## Results

-Steering vectors don't trigger introspection — they just bias models toward saying YES.
+Steering vectors do not trigger introspection: they solely bias models toward saying YES.
 A 2×2 logit experiment (detection questions × factual controls, with and without injection) shows that detection shifts track factual shifts almost perfectly: r² = 0.80 at 8B, 0.88 at 14B.
 The vectors aren't selectively activating a detection mechanism.
 Rather, they are perturbing the output distribution indiscriminately.

 ### Key findings